heptarch/heptarch.github.io/drafts/tarkovsky.md

 opoponax, frankincense, rose, and osmanthus, of ambrette and musk, would float into the closet and colour my dreams.
 I have never slept so richly.

-The "Institute" is little more than a disorganized repository of the great director's final effects---books, journals, polaroids, and so on---managed by his son Andrei and the ambiguous functionaries in his employ.
+The "Institute" was little more than a disorganized repository of the great director's final effects---books, journals, polaroids, etc---managed by his son Andrei and the ambiguous functionaries in his employ.
-Andrei was in Mykonos for the summer, so my duties
+Andrei was in Mykonos for the summer, and his instructions were so garbled by intermediaries that I was essentially told to do nothing.

 <!--https://www.theflorentine.net/2017/09/08/andrei-tarkovsky-famous-expats/-->
 <!-- https://en.wikipedia.org/wiki/Tower_of_San_Niccol%C3%B2,_Florence-->